 The Company was incorporated under the Laws of England and Wales in June 2010.
 Effective October, 12, 2012, the year where the Company succeeded, as a reporting company of the initial Pharmaceutical and Biotechnology Division of her matrix Company, the predecessor of ND Pharma & Biotech Co.
-Ltd. The Company’s Registered Address are located at the beautiful southeast of England at Surrey specifically 11 Church Street, Great Bookham, Leatherhead, Surrey, England, in the United Kingdom with Corporate Offices at City Road, within the heart of London´s vibrant commercial and business district.
-The Company maintain executive offices in southeast Europe, Spain, Luxembourg, United States, Latin America and other countries.
+Ltd. The Company’s Registered Address are located at the heart of London.
+The Company maintain executive offices in southeast Europe, United States, Latin America and other countries.
 The Company is establishing a solid ground network of agents, distributors and sales force as well as operating plants and manufacturing contract in a number of countries worldwide, mainly The European Union and The United States.

 Description of Business

 The Company is intending to be a leading Life Science and High Technology company.
-The Company develops, manufactures, purchases and distributes one of the broadest range of high quality chemicals, biochemicals, brand products and industry solutions as well as certain equipment available throughout the world and also provides global biopharmaceutical services including research and development of pharmaceutical, biopharmaceutical, biotechnology, medical, healthcare, agriculture and veterinary products.
+The Company develops, manufactures, purchases and distributes one of the broadest range of high quality chemicals, biochemicals, brand products and industry solutions as well as certain equipment available throughout the world and also provides global biopharmaceutical services including research and development of pharmaceutical, biopharmaceutical, biotechnology, medical, healthcare, food & nutrition and agriculture and veterinary products.
 These products, kits and services are used in scientific research, including genomic and proteomic research, biotechnology, pharmaceutical development and as key components in pharmaceutical, diagnostic and other high technology manufacturing.
-The Company operates in a number of countries, with a plant and storage manufacturing approximately 52,000 of the 170,000 chemical and biochemical products it offers.
+The Company operates in a number of countries, with a plant and storage manufacturing capacity by all partner companies of approximately 52,000 of the 170,000 chemical and biochemical products it offers.
 The Company sells worldwide both directly and through a net of commercial entities and other agents and distributors schemes having an ever-growing portfolio of customers and clients spread into approximately 160 countries servicing products.

 Products and Services